moderndive/moderndive_labs/PS4- simple linear regression/README.md

     + I'm not sure what you are expecting from the students to use here. `get_regression_points(newdata = something)` I think it might be easier for them to use a math formula.

 # Jenny's response

-I specifically and intentionally removed the state names and called these voting areas because students were perplexed about how data from all 50 states was a "sample" and not a "census".
+* I specifically and intentionally removed the state names and called these voting areas because students were perplexed about how data from all 50 states was a "sample" and not a "census".

-Q1- Not sure what you want/are looking for here... (?) please add what you want before this needs to be posted on Friday.
+* Q1- Not sure what you want/are looking for here... (?) please add what you want before this needs to be posted on Friday.

-Q7- forgot to take this out- thanks
+* Q7- forgot to take this out- thanks

-RE Q 11...if they use the `get_regression_points()` function, one of the first few rows has an observed value of 50%...they can get all the info thus from that function.
+* RE Q 11...if they use the `get_regression_points()` function, one of the first few rows has an observed value of 50%...they can get all the info thus from that function.
 Just wanted them to see the utter *power* of the function.
 I have removed the hint.

 Made all the other changes.

+# Albert's response

+* No prob about state names as we discussed this week; not a top priority
+* Q1: Probably easier if I do in that case.
+Added "While the points do scatter/vary around the blue regression line, of all possible lines we can draw in this point of clouds, the blue line is the "best-fitting" line in that in minimizes the sum of the squared residuals (see moderndive 6.3.3 for a fuller explanation)."
+* Q7: :)
+* Sounds good!